-A wide range of free materials are available to help your recruitment benefit from the effects of the campaign.
+A wide range of free materials are available to help you benefit from the effects of the campaign in your recruitment.

 Some are printable, others are for use online, and there are plenty of options to choose from to reflect the type of care services you provide.